 - Additional freeze-dried blueberries

-- Preheat your oven to 350°F (177°C) and grease four (4) wells of a standard doughnut pan, or use a silicone one (this is the exact one I have and the doughnuts never stick!!).
+- Preheat your oven to 350°F (180°C) and grease four (4) wells of a standard doughnut pan, or use a silicone one (I always use the silicone one, so the doughnuts don't stick).

 - Combine wet ingredients and whisk together until uniformly mixed.
 You may want to do this over a double boiler if it's no longer summer, or if your AC actually works.